chrokh/toow-old/index.md

 All important concepts are shamelessly short, top-level chapters.

 I've been teaching object-oriented programming (OOP) in C# **for a decade**.
 This is the book I wish I had been given.

-You'll find breadth over depth, as understanding the periphery can dramatically enhance your grasp of the core subject.
+Expect **breadth over depth**, as understanding the periphery can dramatically enhance your grasp of the core.

-Whether you're a seasoned coder looking for a turbo boost 🚀 or a complete novice, this book is your ticket to mastering OOP.
-Expect breadth over depth, as a comprehensive understanding often sprouts from the periphery of a subject.
+Whether you're a seasoned coder looking for a turbo boost 🚀 or a complete novice, this is your ticket to mastering OOP.
+**No previous coding skills required**.
+Let me meet you where you are.

 Who am I?
 I'm [Christopher Okhravi](https://www.christopherokhravi.com), a senior lecturer at Uppsala University with a Ph.D. 🎓 in Information Systems.
 You might know me from my popular [YouTube channel](http://youtube.com/c/christopherokhravi) on programming.